deepak-bca22/first-rust-api/README.md

-its my first rust api website
+First rest api website
-compliting by aadi foundation's training
+made by me with the help of aadi foundation's training internship.